OpenBMB/MiniCPM-V/finetune/readme.md

 ### Data preparation

-To prepare your finetuning data, you should formulate each sample as a dictionary consisting of an id, an image path list with an image, and a list of conversations.
-Then save data samples in JSON files.
+To prepare your fine-tuning data, you should formulate each sample as a dictionary consisting of an id, an image path (or list of images), and a list of conversations.
+Then, save the data samples in JSON files.

-For the vision-language example with image, you are required to provide **\<image\>** to define the position to insert the image embeddings.
-If you don't provide \<image\>, the image will be placed at the front of the conversation.
+For vision-language tasks, you must provide placeholders like **\<image\>** or **\<image_XX\>** to define where to insert the image embeddings within the conversation.
+If no placeholder is provided, the image will be placed at the front of the conversation by default.

+#### Single Image Example
+If your input consists of a single image, you can use a single placeholder **\<image\>** to indicate where the image should be inserted in the conversation.
 <details>
   <summary>
-    <b>vision-language example (vl_finetune_data.json) with 1 samples.</b>
+    <b>Single image example (vl_finetune_data.json) with 1 samples.</b>
   </summary>

 ```